furkanpala/post-app/README.md

 # post-app

+1. Clone this repository.
-Run `docker-compose up -d` project directory.
+2. Run `docker-compose up -d` project directory.
+3. Go to the `localhost:4000` in browser.